-Article (4): The scientific research committee assumes the following tasks and powers:
+Article (4): The scientific research committee assumes the following tasks and powers

 - To discuss the annual budget for scientific research.

-- To offer recommendations to the Vice President for Academic Affairs, after seeking the opinion of the department’s chair and dean, regarding whether to appoint the faculty member as a full-time or part-time researcher.
+- To offer recommendations to the Vice President of Academic Affairs, after seeking the opinion of the department’s chair and dean, regarding whether to appoint the faculty member as a full-time or part-time researcher.

 - Any other matters related to scientific research.

-Article (5): Powers and responsibilities of the Committee’s chairperson include:
+Article (5): Powers and responsibilities of the Committee’s chairperson include

-Article (6): Support for scientific research procedures:
+Article (6): Support for scientific research procedures

 - Applicants are to submit a copy of the form to the committee and another electronic copy to the department chair.